somyabhattcu1/anitrack/README.md

 ```
 cd anitrack
 ```
+Create an .env file in your root folder ```(anitrack)```

-paste the tokem you get from the above link in the .env file
+Paste the tokem you get from the above link in the .env file in following way

 ```